vivienxyr/stats220/README.md

 * Labs
 * Ed Discussion

-aided me in creating the meme, animated GIF, and this repository.
+aided me in creating the meme and this repository.